Small Region, Big Impact: Highly Anisotropic Lyman-continuum Escape from a Compact Starburst Region with Extreme Physical Properties: Observations and Data Analysis

 \subsection{Emission Line Measurements: {\rm{\lya, \Hb, \OII}}, and \rm{\OIII}}

-Using the HST narrowband imaging described above (Section \ref{sec:Section2_1_HST_broad_narrow_imaging}), we measure the optical emission line ratios (\OIII /\OII\ and \OIII /\Hb) and the \lya\ escape fraction (\Lyaesc ) for investigating nebular ionization state and local \lya\ escape processes, respectively, of the leaking region and the non-leaking regions.
+Using the HST narrowband imaging described in Section \ref{sec:Section2_1_HST_broad_narrow_imaging}, we measure the optical emission line ratios (\OIII /\OII\ and \OIII /\Hb) and the \lya\ escape fraction (\Lyaesc ) for investigating nebular ionization state and local \lya\ escape processes, respectively, of the leaking region and the non-leaking regions.
 Measuring emission line flux requires first subtracting off the underlying continuum emission.
-We subtract the continuum by fitting the shape of the spectral energy distribution (SED) of the continuum flux density, $f_{\lambda}$, to all of the available HST data of the entire galaxy image Arc 3 (Figure \ref{fig0}) pixel-wise.
-We use the adjacent continuum filters (see Table \ref{tab1}) to normalize the continuum SED in each image pixel, and then use the \texttt{stsynphot} and \texttt{synphot} packages \citep{lim19} to compute the flux contribution to each filter from the normalized, best-fit continuum flux density, which we subtract off.
+We subtract the continuum by fitting the shape of the spectral energy distribution (SED) of the continuum flux density, $f_{\lambda}$, to all of the available HST data$-$except for the strongest emission line filters (i.e., F126N, F164N, and F167N as in Table \ref{tab1})$-$of the four multiple images of the whole galaxy contained in each of Arcs 1 and 2 (Figure \ref{fig0}) pixel-wise.
+We feed this measured SED into the \texttt{stsynphot} and \texttt{synphot} packages \citep{lim19}, to compute the count rates contributed by the continuum to each filter containing an emission line, as well as its corresponding continuum filter.

+Specifically, we compute the count rate corresponding to a source whose spectrum is a delta-function emission line of known flux ($10^{-15} \rm{erg \ s^{-1} \ cm^{-2}}$).
+For each emission line, this results in a scaling factor to translate the measured count rate to line flux.
+Then, for each narrowband filter containing an emission line, we use these predicted count rates to scale the continuum filter, and we then subtract that scaled filter image from the narrow band image of the emission line.

+The continuum SEDs and the associated narrowband filters are shown in Figure \ref{fig8}.
 The 1$\sigma$ fractional uncertainties in the estimated continuum are 10\%, 6\%, and 6\%, respectively, for \Lya , \OII , and both \Hb\ and \OIII; these uncertainties include both statistical and systematic sources of error in the SED fit and the continuum normalization using adjacent filters.
-A more detailed description of the continuum fitting and subtraction procedure will appear in a separate, forthcoming paper (Rigby, in prep.)
+A more detailed description of the continuum fitting and subtraction procedure will appear in a forthcoming paper (J. Rigby et al., in prep.)